ryouchinsa/ryouchinsa.github.io/view/README.md

 - Swipe left or right with three fingers to change the image.

 # Magic Mouse gestures
-Slide a finger to move the image.

-Double-tap with a finger for smart zoom.

-Swipe left or right with two fingers to change the image.

 System Preferences > Mouse > Point & Click tab > Smart zoom.
+- Check on the Smart zoom.

 System Preferences > Mouse > More Gestures tab.

-For "Swipe between pages", select "Swipe with two fingers".
+- For "Swipe between pages", select "Swipe with two fingers".

+Zoom in/out.
+- Double-tap with a finger for smart zoom.

+Move the image.
+- Slide a finger to move the image.

+Change the image.
+- Swipe left or right with two fingers to change the image.

 # Zoom in, Zoom out
 Click a position to zoom in/out.